microsoft/dotnet-framework-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 You can run [unit tests](tests) as part of `docker run` using the following commands.
 Running tests in this way is useful to get complete tests results for Docker images.
 The [sample Dockerfile](Dockerfile) exposes multiple [Dockerfile stages](https://docs.docker.com/engine/reference/commandline/build/#specifying-target-build-stage-target) that you can separately target as part of `docker build` and run.
 The sample Dockerfile includes a `testrunner` stage with a separate `ENTRYPOINT` for unit testing, which is required to maintain a single Dockerfile.

 The following commands rely on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to enable the test runner to write test log files to your local drive.
 Without that, running tests as part of `docker run` isn't as useful.
-You may need to [Enable shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) first.

 #### Build the testrunner stage